 Originally, the tariffs were going to be 10%, but like the other lists, that was also later rethought and increased to counter the retaliatory tariffs imposed by China.
 The list was split into two sections to spread out the introduction of the tariffs.

 List 4A was set to go into effect at 15% on September 1st, 2019.
 However, the president has since indicated that the tariff rate will once again fall—this time to only 7.5%.
-This change will go into effect on February 14th.
+This change went into effect on February 14th.

 Since the cancellation of list 4B, many consumer goods have been spared the increased tariff rate.
 Now, list 4 contains items such as: